-The wrong antenna is Check for: If measurement is bad: selected at the remote relay box.
-Are the Ant 2 Sel, Ant 3 Sel, and Ant 4 Sel LEDs showing the correct pattern as detailed in Table 5 - Antenna Selection Output LEDs?
-If Ant 2 Sel should be illuminated, but isn't, possible bad solder connection between pin 3 of the microcontroller (U1) and R4.
-If Ant 3 Sel should be illuminated, but isn't, possible bad solder connection between pin 4 of the microcontroller (U1) and R5.
-If Ant 3 Sel should be illuminated, but isn't, possible bad solder connection between pin 5 of the If the LEDs are correct, use a multimeter to check the voltage between ground (the chassis) and the cathode (banded end) of diode D7 on the controller's microcontroller (U1) and R6.
-If you are reading more than a 30-40 mV when Ant 1 is selected, then one or more of the Triacs (Q1, Q2, Q3) are shorted. main board.
-The voltages for each selected antenna are as follows:Ant 1: close to 0 volts DC or AC If the voltage is wrong when Ant 2 is selected Triac Q1 is faulty.
-If the voltage is wrong when Ant Ant 2: between 11 and 13 VDC Ant 3: between -11 and -13 VDC 3 is selected Triac Q2 is faulty.If the voltage is wrong when Ant Ant 4: between 11 and 12 VAC Note: The Ant 4 voltage is an AC voltage - you will need to change your multimeter's setting to read it.
-4 is selected Triac Q3 is faulty.
-Also Note: The antenna switch must be fully interconnected before making these measurements - that includes the control cable to the Bias-T box as well as coaxial cable between the Bias- T box and the remote relay box.
-On the remote relay box circuit board, connect your multimeter's common (Lo) lead to the solder lug attached to the standoff.
-Refer to the following table for the expected voltage readings: Ant 1 Diode D1 Anode: close to 0 volts DC If the voltages are not present for any selected antenna Possible bad control cable between controller and Bias- T box Possible bad solder joint in the Bias-T box's filter (L1, L2) section Diode D2 Cathode: close to 0 volts DC Ant 2 Possible bad coaxial cable run between Bias-T box and remote relay box.
+If measurement is bad:

+- If Ant 2 Sel should be illuminated, but isn't, possible bad solder connection between pin 3 of the microcontroller (U1) and R4. - If Ant 3 Sel should be illuminated, but isn't, possible bad solder connection between pin 4 of the microcontroller (U1) and R5. - If Ant 3 Sel should be illuminated, but isn't, possible bad solder connection between pin 5 of the microcontroller (U1) and R6. - If you are reading more than a 30-40 mV when Ant 1 is selected, then one or more of the Triacs (Q1, Q2, Q3) are shorted. - If the voltage is wrong when Ant 2 is selected Triac Q1 is faulty. - If the voltage is wrong when Ant3 is selected Triac Q2 is faulty. - If the voltage is wrong when Ant 4 is selected Triac Q3 is faulty.

+- If the voltages are not present for any selected antenna - Possible bad control cable between controller and Bias-T box - Possible bad solder joint in the Bias-T box's filter (L1, L2) section - Possible bad coaxial cable run between Bias-T box and remote relay box.

-Symptom Possible Solutions Diode D1 Anode: close to 0 volts DC Diode D2 Cathode: between 11 and 13 volts DC Ant 3 D1 Anode: between -11 and -13 volts DC D2 Cathode: close to 0 volts DC Ant 4 D1 Anode: between -11 and -13 volts DC D1 Anode: between -11 and -13 volts DC D1 Anode: between 11 and -13 volts DC D2 Cathode: between 11 and 13 volts DC Possible bad solder joint in the remote relay box's filter (L1, L2) section If bad voltage at the anode of D1: Bad diode D1 Bad capacitor C5 If bad voltage at the cathode of D2: Bad diode D2 Bad capacitor C6 The mode doesn't change when pushing he front panel mode button. +5 vdc on pin 1 of the mode switch: +5 vdc on U1 pin 37 when the mode button is depressed.
-If measurement is bad: Bad solder joint in the circuit path between the 5V linear regulator (U2) and pin 1 of the mode switch.
+Symptom Possible Solutions Diode D1 Anode: close to 0 volts DC Diode D2 Cathode: between 11 and 13 volts DC Ant 3 D1 Anode: between -11 and -13 volts DC D2 Cathode: close to 0 volts DC Ant 4 D1 Anode: between -11 and -13 volts DC D2 Cathode: between -11 and -13 volts DC D2 Cathode: between 11 and 13 volts DC Possible bad solder joint in the remote relay box's filter (L1, L2) section If bad voltage at the anode of D1: Bad diode D1 Bad capacitor C5 If bad voltage at the cathode of D2: Bad diode D2 Bad capacitor C6 The mode doesn't change when pushing the front panel mode button.
+Check for: • +5 vdc on pin 1 of the mode switch: +5 vdc on U1 pin 37 when the mode button is depressed.
+Bad solder joint in the circuit path between the 5V linear regulator (U2) and pin 1 of the mode switch.
 Faulty ribbon cable between main circuit board and front panel.
 Bad solder joint in the circuit path between the mode switch and U1 pin 37.
 Faulty ribbon cable between main circuit board and front panel.